 You bring

-Live workflows, owners, incidents, model/prompt changes, usage, and improvement backlog.
+Live processes, owners, incidents, model/prompt changes, usage, and improvement backlog.

 Folium builds

-Monitoring rhythm, release notes, quality gates, support paths, and improvement loops.
+Monitoring rhythm, release notes, quality checks, support paths, and improvement loops.

 You leave with